catedraeniauam/catedraeniauam.github.io/_pages/about.md

 News
 ======

+- -	**May, 2025**: Aythami Morales gives a talk in the topic of “Artificial Intelligence and Bias” at <a href="https://pintofscience.es/">Pint of Science ES</a> (Citynizer Plaza).
+A brilliant initiative to bring science to society through talks in a fun and relaxed atmosphere in bars throughout Spain.

 - **May, 2025**: Aythami Morales in the news! “<a href="https://retinatendencias.com/negocios/hollywood-nos-ha-mentido-lo-que-pasa-si-roban-tu-plantilla-biometrica/">¿Hollywood nos ha mentido?
 Lo que pasa si roban tu plantilla biométrica</a>”.
 Published in Retina (El Pais).

 - **May, 2025**: Ruben Tolosana received the “<a href="https://www.uam.es/uam/investigacion/premios-jovenes-investigadores">Best Young Researchers Award (2024)</a>” from the <a href="https://www.uam.es/uam/inicio">Universidad Autonoma de Madrid (UAM)</a>.
 This award recognises and makes visible the work of young researchers at the UAM for their contribution to scientific development, as well as their national and international visibility as a leading research center.